StackStorm/st2docs/docs/source/troubleshooting/basic_chatops_troubleshooting.rst

 - Hubot can't connect to StackStorm API.
 Look in the st2chatops logs for errors:
   ``/var/log/st2/st2chatops.log`` or for systemd based distros ``journalctl --unit=st2chatops``
 - Actions and/or ChatOps aliases aren't registered.
 Try running ``st2ctl reload --register-all``.
-- It's also possible you changed the bot's name or you have not invited your bot to a channel in the chat client.
+- It's also possible you may have changed the bot's name or you have not invited your bot to a channel in the chat client.
 - If you're sending the bot a private message instead of messaging it in a channel, do not prepend ``!`` (a known Hubot limitation).
 In private messages ``help`` will work, but ``!help`` will not;